ajsmth/rn-tools/packages/navigation/readme.md

 ## Basic Usage

 For basic usage, the exported `Stack.Navigator` and `Tabs.Navigator` components will get you up and running quickly.
-The [Advanced Usage](#advanced-usage) section covers how to use the lower-level `Stack` and `Tabs` components to handle more advanced navigation patterns.
+The [Guides](#guides) section covers how to use the lower-level `Stack` and `Tabs` components in a variety of navigation patterns.

 ### Stack Navigator